dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## Verification Pass

-Before evaluating the chart or drawing any conclusions, the verification checks confirmed the data pipeline is correct.
+Before evaluating the chart or drawing any conclusions, the verification checks confirmed that the data pipeline is correct.
 Five checks, all passed:

-**✅ Check 1 — Row count reconciliation**
+**✅ Check 1: Row count reconciliation**
-> 53,809 invoices − 4,920 first invoices = 48,889 expected intervals.
+> 53,809 invoices, 4,920 first invoices = 48,889 expected intervals.
 Output: 48,889.
 Match confirmed.

-**✅ Check 2 — No negative intervals**
+**✅ Check 2: No negative intervals**
 > Zero negative intervals found.
 Sort order and groupby boundaries are clean.

-**✅ Check 3 — Spot-check one customer end-to-end**
+**✅ Check 3: Spot-check one customer end-to-end**
 > Pulled a random customer's raw invoice dates, calculated gaps manually using an independent method (Series.diff()), and compared to the script's output.
 Exact match.

-**✅ Check 4 — Distribution tails reasonable**
+**✅ Check 4: Distribution tails reasonable**
 > Max interval: 584 days (~19 months).
 Within plausible range for a lapsed customer.
 No values exceeding 1,500 days.

-**✅ Check 5 — Histogram completeness**
+**✅ Check 5: Histogram completeness**
 > Sum of all histogram bars = 48,889.
 Matches total interval count.
 No data silently dropped by bin edges.

 **Verdict:** Numbers are mathematically correct.
 Proceed to evaluation with confidence.